incrediblesound/adventure/rapunzel/rapunzel.md

 _Bandits_
 Defense: 2
-Life: 3
+Life: 4
 Weapon: Dagger 1d2 damage
 XP: 4 GP: 2

 The DM can invent a reward that the player receives from Rapunzel according to what the player might like, or use one of these:

 Magic weapon: wand of lightning: 3 charges, 1d6 damage
 Magic weapon: wand of ice: 3 charges, 1d2 damage + freezes enemy for 1 hour
+Magic item: slippers of the wind +1 intiative